 District of Columbia Dental Board Approved

-Hands on Dental Assistant Training, LLC (hereafter “Hands On” or the “School”) offers a dental assistant training School that only spans a few short weeks.
-The courses are designed to turn students into well-trained, entry-level dental Assistants.
-We are approved by DANB (Dental Assisting National Board).
+Hands on Dental Assistant Training, LLC (hereafter “Hands On” or the “School”) offers classes that are designed to turn students into well-trained, entry-level dental assistants.
+Hands On DAT is approved by DANB (Dental Assisting National Board).
 Students will receive a certificate of completion for 119 clock hours of education .

 Hands on Dental Assistant Training, LLC is owned and operated by Fatima Oglesby-Morris.
 Fatima began her career path in the Dental field as a volunteer dental assistant at St. Elizabeth Hospital in Washington DC, after working as a dental assistant in every aspect of the dental specialty.
 Fatima continued her education at Howard University to become a dental hygienist, which she enjoyed for 27 years.
-As a dental hygienist she observed that dental assistants needed more hands-on training and continuing education classes to help them become a more productive and professional dental assistant in the dental office.
+As a dental hygienist she observed that dental assistants needed more hands-on training and continuing education classes to help them become a educated, productive and professional dental assistant.
 Fatima had a vision that led her to develop and create Hands on Dental Assistant Training, LLC.

 All Disclosure Statement:

-Hands on Dental Assistant Training, LLC.
-Is located at 529 Flordia Ave NW, Washington D.C 20001.
-We train you to become a dental assistant in the basic subject areas of dental assisting, which include using the treatment rooms, laboratory, x-ray equipment, and office area.
+Hands on Dental Assistant Training, LLC. is located at 529 Flordia Ave NW, Washington D.C 20001.
+We train students to become an entry level dental assistant in the subject areas of dental assisting, that include using the patient treatment rooms, dental equipment, x-ray equipment, and dental tools.

-Classes are held in an environment that simulates a modern, state-of-the-art dental office.
+Classes are held in an environment that is a modern, state-of-the-art dental office.
 Each student receives all disposable Equipment and supplies needed to perform tasks.
-Five students work in the lab room to get hands on training using the dental Equipment.
+Students work in the lab room to get hands on training using the dental Equipment.
 Each student has the opportunity to use the dental tools.

-Instructors will utilize the following to aid students learning: fully equipped dental treatment rooms, audiovisual aids, dental lab Exercises, office including computer, photocopy machine, fax, multiple phone lines, x-ray machines, and an autoclave.
+Instructors will utilize the following to aid students learning: fully equipped dental treatment rooms, audiovisual aids, dental lab exercises, x-ray equipment, and learn how to use the sterilazation equpiment (autoclave).